voxeltheater/handbook/readme.md

 - Please do not tape, nail, screw, or otherwise attach anything to any wall without consulting with Voxel staff first.
 - Please do not paint any concrete floor.
 - Please clean up all food waste throughout the theater.
-- Please use street parking or within the painted parking lot behind 2443 Maryland.
+- Please use street parking or within the painted parking lot near the stage door.
 - Please park the scissor lift in the designated spot and do not block it in.
 - Please supply a contact list and rehearsal schedule to Voxel staff as soon as possible as you begin production.